nbelt/sr11_ome_v2/docs/user_guide.md

 **Properties File**

-Once all the input data is copied to the appropriate locations, next step is to update the properties file to the local computer settings, file names etc.
+Once all the input data is copied to the appropriate locations, next step is to update the properties file to the local computer settings, file names etc. **Make sure that folders are set to read only.**

 The highlighted properties from the snapshot below are the properties that need to be revised -